middlescale/sdl/README.md

 SDL stands for **Software Defined LAN**.
 It connects machines across WAN, Internet, and NAT environments into an overlay LAN using a control plane plus P2P or relay data paths.

-SDL started from the [vnt-dev/vnt](https://github.com/vnt-dev/vnt) codebase.
+The product idea is inspired by Tailscale's simple private-network experience.
+SDL uses its own control plane and data-plane implementation, and started from the [vnt-dev/vnt](https://github.com/vnt-dev/vnt) codebase.
 It has since been substantially changed for the Middlescale control plane, service workflow, authentication model, gateway relay behavior, and the `sdl` / `sdl-service` client split.

 ## Components